magnumjs/mag.js/new/README.md

 * 3. context is an object that can be used to pass values to the method itself on every iterative call
   - a. one available sub method of context is onunload e.g. context.onunload = fun is called when the element is removed from the dom.

-mag.redraw is required to be manually called here if the desire is to display the changed state to the dom.
+mag.redraw is required to be manually called here if the desire is to display the changed state to the dom immediately.
 An alternative is to use mag.prop for the state variables. mag.prop on setter will call mag.redraw automatically.

 ### Simple API